RX-M/guacamole/rx-m-hosted-lab-setup.md

 To access the RX-M hosted lab environment, use an HTML5-compatible browser, such as Firefox, Internet Explorer 10 or higher, or Google Chrome

-1. Open your Internet browser and go to http://lab.rx-m.net/guacamole/
+1. Open your Internet browser and go to https://lab.rx-m.net/guacamole/

 <br><img alt="login" width="400px" src="./images/01-login-page.png"/><br>

-2. Log in as `student01` with the password `ubuntu`
+2. Log in with the username and password provided by RX-M for the test.

 <br><img alt="login" width="400px" src="./images/02-login.png"/><br>